The One Maintenance Task That Most Golf Cart Owners Get Wrong

 During discharge, the sulfuric acid reacts with the lead plates to form lead sulfate, releasing electrons that power your cart’s motor.
 The concentration of sulfuric acid in the electrolyte decreases during this process.
 During charging, the reverse reaction occurs — lead sulfate converts back to lead dioxide and sponge lead, releasing sulfuric acid back into the electrolyte.
 The acid concentration rises as the battery charges.

 The water component participates in a different way.
 During charging, particularly during the final stages of charging when the battery approaches full capacity, some of the current electrolyses water molecules into hydrogen gas (at the negative plate) and oxygen gas (at the positive plate).
 These gases bubble through the electrolyte and vent through the cell caps.
-This is the normal gassing that you can see and faintly smell during charging — it is not a sign of a problem, it is the normal end-of-charge process.
+This is the normal gassing that you can see and faintly smell during charging—it is not a sign of a problem; it is the normal end-of-charge process.
 But it consumes water from the electrolyte, which is why the water level gradually drops and must be periodically replenished.

 Why Water Purity Is the Critical Variable

 Pure water — that is, water containing only hydrogen and oxygen atoms with no dissolved minerals, salts, or organic compounds — participates in the battery chemistry without introducing any contaminants.
-When it is electrolysed during charging, only hydrogen and oxygen are produced.
+When it is electrolyzed during charging, only hydrogen and oxygen are produced.
 When it evaporates or gasses off, nothing is left behind.

 Impure water introduces dissolved substances that do not participate in the lead-acid chemistry and cannot be vented off.
 When the water is consumed through electrolysis and evaporation during charging, these dissolved impurities remain in the cell and concentrate over time.
 Eventually, they deposit on the plate surfaces, contaminate the electrolyte chemistry, or create competing electrochemical reactions that reduce battery performance.